colorbar.gif

 A recent defence by Matthew Graham

-A list of scripture quotes, proving what is not in dispute, namely monotheism, but scarcely grappling with the question of the simplicity of the Divine nature per se from the scriptural data, and at the end relying on philosophical reasoning to assert the case for cimplicity.
+A list of scripture quotes, proving what is not in dispute, namely monotheism, but scarcely grappling with the question of the simplicity of the Divine nature per se from the scriptural data, and as almost always pertains, at the end relying on philosophical reasoning alone to assert the case for simplicity.

-Have we not unwittingly fallen prey to Calvin’s warning about idolatry?
+Have we not unwittingly fallen prey to Calvin's salient warning about idolatry?

 John Calvin, Institutes, Book 1.
 Ch.XI.
 Sn.8.